Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Results

-We found that PYTHIA simulations, with trigger and single track reconstruction efficiency included, reproduce well the $v_2^{\rm non-flow}$ obtained with \pp\ data at 200 GeV.
+We found that PYTHIA simulations, with the trigger and single track reconstruction efficiencies included, reproduce well the $v_2^{\rm non-flow}$ obtained with \pp\ data at 200 GeV.
 Thus we use PYTHIA to estimate the $v_2^{\rm non-flow}$ for $\pt < 2.5$~\gevc.
-The black solid line in Fig. \ref{Fig:HFEV2} (a) shows the jet-like correlations expected in Au+Au collisions with the gray band representing combined statistical uncertainties and systematic uncertainties due to electron identification and photonic electron rejection~\cite{Aggarwal:2010xp}.
-Those correlations can explain the rise of $\vn{2}$ and $\vn{EP}$ with $\pt$; more than 60\% of the $v_2$ signal at high $\pt$ could be explained by the central value of non-flow (black solid line).
-This indicates that ``conventional'' jet correlations (i.e. correlations unrelated to the reaction plane) are likely to dominate $v_2$ at $\pt>4$ \gevc.
+The black solid line in Fig. \ref{Fig:HFEV2} (a) shows the jet-like correlations expected in Au+Au collisions, with the gray band representing the statistical uncertainties combined with the systematic uncertainties due to electron identification and photonic electron rejection~\cite{Aggarwal:2010xp}.
+Those correlations can explain the rise of $\vn{2}$ and $\vn{EP}$ with $\pt$; more than 60\% of the $v_2$ signal at high $\pt$ could be explained by the central value of non-flow (black solid line in Fig. \ref{Fig:HFEV2} (a)).
+This indicates that ``conventional'' jet correlations (i.e. correlations unrelated to the reaction plane) are likely to dominate $v_2$ for $\pt>4$ \gevc.
 We did not estimate the jet-like correlation at 39 and 62.4~GeV because the \HFE--hadron correlation data are not available at those energies.

-STAR data are compared to the PHENIX measurements for $|\eta|<0.35$ in Fig.~\ref{Fig:HFEV2}(a).
-PHENIX used the beam-beam counters~(BBCs) with a pseudorapidity coverage of $3.0<|\eta|<3.9$ to measure the event plane.
+STAR data are compared to PHENIX measurements for $|\eta|<0.35$ in Fig.~\ref{Fig:HFEV2}(a).
+PHENIX used beam-beam counters~(BBCs) with a pseudorapidity coverage of $3.0<|\eta|<3.9$ to measure the event plane.
 A large pseudorapidity gap between the BBCs and the detector used for electron identification is expected to reduce the effect of jet-like correlations and resonance decays on the $v_2$ measurement.
 PHENIX data are consistent with STAR results in the $\pt$ range where they overlap ($\pt\leq4$~\gevc).
+The ALICE collaboration also measured the heavy-flavor decay electron $v_2$ in Pb+Pb collisions at $\sqrt{s_{NN}} =2.76$~TeV~\cite{ALICE:HF:v2} using an event plane method and the observed elliptic flow at low and intermediate $\pt$ $(\pt<5 \, \gevc)$ is similar to that at RHIC.
+At higher $\pt$, the $v_2$ in Pb+Pb collisions decreases with increasing transverse momenta, contrary to our results.
+The ALICE collaboration uses an event plane method with a rapidity gap of $|\Delta \eta|>0.9$ which reduces non-flow correlations.
+Thus, the high-$\pt$ trend observed by STAR suggests a contribution of jet-like correlations to the measured $v_2$.